 At interview you may be asked directly ‘Why do you want to work for us’, or you may be asked related questions about the job, company and your motivation for joining.
 Either way, keep the above points in mind.

 Gillian Bray comments that when students get to interview, ‘Sometimes they don’t think about what the company actually does.
-In interview they should talk about how their experience relates to what we do, and what benefits our products bring to our clients.’
+In interview they should talk about where the company is going and why they want to help us achieve our goals.’

 Good employer research plays a vital role – but what type of information will impress?
-‘Candidates sometimes come into interviews and just regurgitate what’s on the homepage,’ states Steve Rodgers, recruitment manager (technology) at Ocado.
+‘Candidates sometimes come into interviews and just regurgitate what’s on the homepage,’ states Steve Rodgers, international recruitment manager in Ocado’s technology division.
 ‘We want them to be able to tell us something that isn’t there.’
 A fellow recruiter flags up her global company’s profusion of information sources, including a YouTube channel, which candidates can use to get beyond the basics.

 Again, see the TARGETjobs employer hubs for help with your prep.